FreeLeh/docs/freedb/protocols.md

 Replace `<sheet_name>` with the sheet name that we're going to operate on, `<gsheet_query>` with the query that we want to run, and `<auth_token>` with the token that you use to call the Google Sheet V4 API.

-For example suppose you want to run the "SELECT A" query on `Sheet1` of spreadsheet with ID `ABCD` with `TOKEN` as the authorization token the actual request will look like this:
+For example, suppose you want to run the "SELECT A" query on `Sheet1` of a spreadsheet with ID `ABCD` with `TOKEN` as the authorization token the actual request will look like this:
 ```
 GET /spreadsheets/d/ABCD/gviz/tq?sheet=Sheet1&tqx=responseHandler:freeleh&tq=SELECT%20A&headers=1 HTTP/2
 Host: docs.google.com